Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 The rule of thumb is to always go beyond your Amp requirements by 20% or so.
 So, the number you are looking for should be around 180 Watts.
 That's the solar panel you need.

-Is there something else that I need to complete my solar panel set up?
+Is there something else that I need to complete my solar panel set-up?

 You can easily get a solar regulator as well as other accessories through online retailers like Outbax.
-If you are looking for a more convenient and easier, plug and play approach, you can check out other types of solar panels solar mats and blankets in particular that already come with their own solar regulator.
+If you are looking for a more convenient and easier, plug-and-play approach, you can check out other types of solar panels solar mats and blankets in particular that already come with their own solar regulator.
 Keep in mind though that because these are more portable, they may not have as much power output as their bigger counterparts.

 So, what is the best size solar panel for camping?